soniasol/FreEM-SemiD-norm/README.md

 - a **normalisation model** (or *normalizer*), and
-- the **corpus** used to develop it — a dataset of Middle French texts normalised according to semi-diplomatic guidelines.
+- a **normalised corpus** used to develop it — a dataset of Middle French texts normalised according to semi-diplomatic guidelines.

 ## How to cite our work